Bettgideon/portfolio/README.md

 # Personal portfolio
-#This is an intergrated one with social media accounts
+#This is an intergrated one with all social media accounts
 ##  Main information

 My name is Gideon Bett and I'm a Frontend Web developer from Maseno, Kisumu.